talent-consulting/talent-consulting.github.io/docs/standards/development.md

 ---

-# Why do we do this?

-The standards and practices below are for the benefit of the team and its combined outcome as a whole.
-They show that the developer is thinking of and working for the team outcome not just in solving the immediate programming problem.

-It shows that the problem has been;
-* solved well
-* in a way that does not disrupt other team members
-* is of acceptable quality
-* is maintainable
-* is testable
-* is tested
-* is ready for others to spend time on
-* is fit for purpose
-* has been tracked and managed

 # Development standards

 The following standards are a summary of many years of experience in software development gained in small medium and large development teams by other developers.